 (2) Every emergency regulation shall, unless it is expressed to expire sooner or is revoked, continue in operation for so long as a state of emergency declared by an order made by the Governor pursuant to this Part, or renewed by any such order, subsists.

-[Section 57 inserted by No. 22 of 1974 s.
+[Section 57 inserted: No. 22 of 1974 s.
 20.]

 58. Appeals